Planning a funeral checklist

 The six steps to planning a funeral

-- Organise the practical details
+- Sort the practical arrangements

-- After the funeral, the admin that follows
+- Handle the admin that follows

 What you need to know